Jalaput Dam: Communication

-Occupation
+Culture and local occupations

 Agriculture is the main occupation in nearby villages.
 The jalaputias (The residents of jalaput) are mainly Government employees.
-The retail business here is dominated by prominent Odia speaking businessmen.
+Retail business here is dominated by prominent Odia-speaking businessmen.
 Woodcutting has become a prominent business here for a decade.
-That rise to many gangs fights in the last few years.
+That gave rise to many gangs fights in the last few years.
 District administration is worried about the rising fights amongst different groups for the last five years.
 Apart from rice, java and many medicinal plants also form a significant part of agrarian business here.
 Presently many have entered into contractual farming for medicinal plants, jatropha plantation, and tissue culture.

 The village has 5-decade old temples, Uma Maheshwara Temple, mosques, and churches within a distance of 30 meters.
 Residents celebrate all festivals without any religious overtones.
 The village is the right combination of Telugu and Odissa language people.
 People here understand and communicate in both languages with a mixed accent.

-Every year May last week or JUNE the first-week people celebrate the local Village God festival and they celebrate it grandly; The local people call it "Aadavi talli jatara ".
+Every year in the last week of May or the first week of June people celebrate the local Village God festival and they celebrate it grandly; The local people call it "Aadavi talli jatara ".